Preliminary evidence for a virial shock around the Coma galaxy cluster: model for the shock

 \section{$\beta$ model for the shock}

 An analytic model for emission from the virial shock requires some assumptions specifying the gas distribution.
-Simple choices include an isothermal sphere\cite{WaxmanLoeb00} or a isothermal $\beta$-model\cite{KushnirWaxman09}, the latter of which we discuss below.
+Simple choices include an isothermal sphere \citep{WaxmanLoeb00} or an isothermal $\beta$-model \citep{KushnirWaxman09}.
+We begin with the latter, but as $\beta\simeq 2/3$ in Coma, we then effectively revert to the former.

 In our simple model, it is assumed that \myNi the electron number density is approximately given by